Delaware: Taxation

 Tax is collected by the Delaware Division of Revenue.

 Delaware has six different income tax brackets, ranging from 2.2% to 5.95%.
 The state does not assess sales tax on consumers.
 The state does, however, impose a tax on the gross receipts of most businesses.
 Business and occupational license tax rates range from 0.096% to 1.92%, depending on the category of business activity.

 Delaware does not assess a state-level tax on real or personal property.
 Real estate is subject to county property taxes, school district property taxes, vocational school district taxes, and, if located within an incorporated area, municipal property taxes.

 Gambling provides significant revenue to the state.
 For instance, the casino at Delaware Park Racetrack provided more than $100 million to the state in 2010.

-In June 2018, Delaware became the first U.S. state to legalize sports betting following the Supreme Court ruling to repeal the Professional and Amateur Sports Protection Act of 1992 (PASPA).
+In June 2018, Delaware became the first U.S. state to legalize sports betting following the Supreme Court ruling to overturn the Professional and Amateur Sports Protection Act of 1992 (PASPA).